Capital Budget and Planning

 Capital Improvements Budget

 The Capital Improvements Budget (CIB), as mandated by the Metro Charter, is an annual plan of proposed expenditures for capital projects and the means of financing them.
 This document outlines potential projects over a 6-year horizon allowing decision makers to determine a funding schedule which is fiscally and administratively practical.
-The CIB does not appropriate funds, but instead identifies projects that are eligible for consideration of funding in the Capital Spending Plan.
+The capital budget does not appropriate funds, but instead identifies projects that are eligible for consideration of funding in the Capital Spending Plan.
 Project requests are submitted annually by Metro agencies and the Mayor and are compiled and approved by the Planning Commission each Spring.
-The Planning Department must file the Mayor's Recommended CIB as an Ordinance by May 15.
-The Metro Council then reviews and edits the projects as desired and must approve the Final CIB by June 15 of each year.
+The Planning Department must file the Mayor's recommended capital budget as an Ordinance by May 15.
+The Metro Council then reviews and edits the projects as desired and must approve the final capital budget by June 15 of each year.

 Capital Improvements Budget Documents